Philosophy and Definitions

 - Is the work relevant to the issue area?

 - Was the work written to increase the existing knowledge base? (as opposed to, for example, expressing a personal opinion)

 At this stage, since we are simply trying to get a quick assessment of which texts have the most to teach us about our hypotheses, we rely on a technique called power browsing.
 Power browsing is a way of strategically scanning nonfiction texts that vastly cuts down on the time necessary to access and understand the key points.
-We’ve spent a significant amount of time developing and testing this strategy internally, finding that in most cases there is remarkable consistency in the features that different reviewers highlight as particularly important or concerning about the study, and that these major highlights and concerns can often be extracted in as short as 30 minutes with proper training.
+We’ve spent a significant amount of time developing and testing this strategy internally, finding that in most cases there is remarkable consistency in the features that different reviewers highlight as particularly important or concerning about the study, and that these major highlights and concerns can often be extracted in as short as 30 minutes with proper recruitment and training.

 A deeper dive retains the capsule review format and target length, but devotes more time to understanding the details and full ramifications of the text.
 Depending on the length and complexity of the text and its centrality to our emerging conclusions, we may be satisfied with setting a longer time limit for the review or go so far as to have multiple people read the entire text and compare notes.
 In general, the more a publication’s conclusions promise to influence our own conclusions, the more safeguards we want to put into place to ensure we are not misinterpreting the study or missing an important detail that would change our view.

 Our core research process provides the raw material for all of the major feature articles we publish at Createquity.
 Periodically, we take a step back from the research process to assess what we’ve learned so far and, if warranted, synthesize that learning for our general readership.